sudohumberto/design-patterns/creational-patterns/abstract-factory/README.md

 > Abstract Factory is a creational design pattern that lets you produce families of related objects without specifying their concrete classes.
 (Refactoring Guru)

 > An abstract factory is called a factory of factories.
 In this pattern, you provide a way to encapsulate a group of individual factories that have a common theme.
 In this process, you do not mention or specify their concrete classes.
-(Vaskaran Sarcar, DesignPatterns in C#)
+(Sarcar, 2018)

 :boom: Create the same type of products (Not the same product!) but in different ways or Factories.